adamenger/locksmith/README.md

 Locksmith is a simple way to manage SSH keys across your infrastructure for your team.
 Using GitHub as a source of truth, Locksmith prints out your teams keys into stdout so you can pipe it to wherever you wish.

-Typically, you'll want to pipe these keys into an `~/.ssh/authorized_keys` file.
+Typically, you'll want to pipe these keys into `~/.ssh/authorized_keys`.

 ## Usage